 How stable and true is the front wheel when braking?

 If wheel stability is high, you will come to a stop safely without lurching and maintaining high directional stability of the eBike.
-If, on the other hand, wheel stability is low, a better riding technique and better balance will be required.
+If, on the other hand, wheel stability is low, e.g. with a sportier set-up, this also requires better riding technique and balance on the eBike.